 The first device up for discussion is the muzzle brake.
 Its purpose is to port exiting muzzle gasses to the sides in order to reduce recoil.
 When the muzzle brake is installed on the firearm, the ports will be horizontal so that when you shoot the gun, the air is vented out to the left and right, instead of equally in all directions.
 In order to obtain the correct positioning of the muzzle brake on the firearm, it needs to be timed.

 Timing is to ensure that the ports are properly positioned on the firearm.
 Almost all muzzle brakes should be timed, although, with a silencer on the firearm, it isn’t AS important.
+A great example of this is the Rugged muzzle brake.

 Sometimes, when you’re screwing the muzzle brake onto the host firearm, it won’t automatically be timed correctly.
 There is a tool called a shim (similar to the shape of a washer, except they are the exact same thickness all the way around) that usually come with muzzle brakes in varying thicknesses so that you can time the muzzle brake correctly.